merll/docker-map/docs/guide/containers/client.rst

 further described in :ref:`container_maps`.

 Instances of :class:`~dockermap.map.client.MappingDockerClient` are usually created with a map and a client.
-The former is an instance of :class:`~dockermap.map.container.ContainerMap`, the latter is a :class:`~docker.client.Client` object.
+The former is an instance of :class:`~dockermap.map.config.main.ContainerMap`, the latter is a :class:`~docker.client.Client` object.
 Both initializing arguments are however optional and may be changed any time later using the properties :attr:`~dockermap.map.client.MappingDockerClient.maps`::